-The layout and functionality of apps and web experience sites can, to a great deal, be changed without the need of resubmitting the app to the app stores.
+The layout and functionality of Purple App and Web Experience sites can, to a great deal, be changed without the need of resubmitting the app to the app stores.
 This way, changes to the apps experience can be performed fast and cost-efficient.

-The dynamic resources of an app consist of a repository tree.
-There is usually a "default" folder, which contain most resources.
+The dynamic resources of a Purple App consist of a repository tree.
+There is usually a "default" folder, which contains most resources.

 There may be folders named after ISO-639-1 codes as siblings of the "default" folder.
 Files from these folders override their correspondent files, if the selected language of the app or browser corresponds to the folder name.

 There may be folders named after the supported platforms (Android, iOS, web) as siblings of the "default" folder.
 These folders contain a folder structure similar to the original folder structure, thus beginning with another "default" folder and optional language override folders.
 Any files placed in the platform folders override the correspondent files in the "default" folder for the particular platform.

 Given the following folder structure:

 - a user on an English Android device would see the default menu,

 - a user on an English iPhone would see a specialized menu for iOS and

 - a user on a German Android device or iPhone would see the menu from the "de" folder (as there is no "ios" override for the "de" version of the file)

 Dynamic resources for Purple App and Web Experience sites are stored in git repositories.
 The chosen git provider is AWS CodeCommit.
 There is one git repository per team.